thooks1203/echodeed/replit.md

 - Complete B2B infrastructure ready for corporate clients (can be reactivated via feature flags)

 ### Current Focus: Enhanced School Kindness Platform
-- Pivoting to meaningful features for K-8 character education market
+- Pivoting to meaningful features for K-8 character education market with dual reward innovation
 - Building unique giving-back systems and real community impact tracking
 - Developing teacher tools and curriculum integration specifically for classroom environments
 - All B2B sponsor work preserved and documented for future use